This project will only be funded if it reaches its goal by .

 “My father died when I was still very young” Machanic told me during an interview we filmed, “so I thought my life was over.”
 Like many before him, Machanic had to leave his family home in the countryside to go find work in the city where he faced the kinds of challenges and hardships city life can carry.
 And, like generations of young men and women before him, he finds support and care in a church fellowship, in his case, the Salvation Army.
 And it is here that his musical gifts began to take off.

-In one sense, then, Machanic's story is a classic Christian one, like that of Dwight L. Moody's, for example, America’s great evangelist, whose own father’s death forced him to leave home to find work as live-in help in the city and who rose to fame by serving poor street children in the bustling new city of Chicago.
+In one sense, then, Machanic's story is a classic Christian one, like that of Dwight L. Moody's, for example, America’s great evangelist, whose own father’s death forced him to leave home to find work as live-in help in the city.
 But, if Machanic’s story represents a classic Christian one of church growth fueled by urbanization, it is a fully Zimbabwean story set in the distinct cultural and historical realities of Zimbabwean life in the late 20th and early 21st centuries.

 Critical Lessons about Religion and Culture

 Among these distinct cultural realities, of course, are the unique forms of music and dance of the Shona people of Zimbabwe through which they express and orient themselves to the beauties of the earth, to our human belongings—families, relatives and ancestors—and to our sufferings, our hopes, and our God (Mwari in Shona).
-And the music of the Shona people contributed mightily to all this, of course, before any contact with Christianity, let alone any conversion to it.
+And the music of the Shona people, of course, contributed mightily to all this before any contact with Christianity, let alone any conversion to it.
 Machanic’s father, for example, was an award-winning performer of a traditional form of Shona song and dance called Mhande.
 “He had a beautiful voice of singing,” Machanic explains in our project video, adding, with some hesitation, “… songs to his ancestors.”
 Machanic’s own music, then, which has nourished the faith of Zimbabwean Christians across denominations for generations, draws deeply from the pre-Christian music of his father.
-Of course, how could it be otherwise, you might say.
-Yet there are persistent tendencies in the Christian world to demand that the faithful separate themselves from any such perceivably pre-Christian, or “pagan,” forms of music or culture.

 By exploring the sources of Machanic’s beautiful and inspiring music and the variety of influences shaping it (including urban South African ones), and showing the profound impact it has had on Zimbabwean Christians across denominations and now spread around the world in the Zimbabwean diaspora, this film will demonstrate in a moving personal story an important and inescapable lesson of human history.
 That is, that the growth and movement of Christianity (or any religion) across cultures necessarily involves drawing on and converting existing forms of art and culture to peoples’ newfound faith (like the organ or Christmas for Europeans).